 According to the New York DMV, the penalties for using a cell phone while driving include fines ranging from $50 to $450, depending on the number of offenses, and up to five driver violation points.

-Junior and probationary drivers with a Class DJ or MJ driver’s license or learner’s permit who violate the cell phone law risk a 120-day permit or license suspension.
+According to the New York State Department of Motor Vehicles, junior and probationary drivers with a Class DJ or MJ driver’s license or learner’s permit who violate the cell phone law risk a 120-day permit or license suspension.
 A second offense within six months after the license or permit is restored may result in the license or permit being revoked for one year.

 In addition, anyone who hurts someone on New York roads while driving distracted can be held civilly liable.